discapes/wireguard-family-gen/README.md

 Finally, the tool packages the Wireguard configurations into scripts that install Wireguard and the respective configurations.

-### Warning!!!
-The generated client scripts also open a netcat listener that listens on port 3000 that executes received commands in bash!!!!
-The purpose of it is to allow for an ssh server to be configured.
-The netcat listener runs 10 times, so after configuring the ssh server, reopen the connection until it doens't open anymore.
-Note: do not use this tool for malicious purposes!

 The script is configured via a file named config.yml.
 Here's an example:

 ```yml